About your rent

 These costs are for district heating where a boiler is shared with other households.

-You may rent a garage for your own use.
+BHP manages council owned garages that you may rent a garage for your own use.
 The charges for non-residents are inclusive of a VAT charge of 20%.
 There is a discount for disabled people.
-Please contact your tenancy management officer for more information.

 Can I get help with paying my rent?

 Tenants on low incomes can apply for Housing Benefit for their net rent and certain service charges.